madebyrise/Handbook/content/working-culture.md

 ## Taking time out during the day to run errands, do exercise, take a nap or whatever.
 A tricky element of remote and flexible working is when someone wants to take a long period out during the day.
 A longer lunch.
 A bike ride.
 Both.

 Perhaps you started early.
 Maybe you've figured out how to balance your schedule in your own mind.
 How you communicate to others is important.
-That communication adds to setting the ongoing tone and trust of the company when it's online, which ismost of the time.
-This online world _is_ culture.
+That communication adds to setting the ongoing tone and trust of the company when it's online, which is most of the time.
+Online _is_ our working environment and culture.

 On the one hand, it's important you know they can take that time out.
 It is also important that managers have a happy team without grudges.
 We all need confidence that the work will get done.
 That's a lot of stuff going on!
 And that needs figuring out and documenting.
 Getting it even _almost_ right is hard.